 Enhancing the Customer Experience

 Responsiveness is an important aspect of the customer service that Suva provides its policyholders and their employers.
-Today, even as Suva handles some 200 business functions, managed through 65-plus Web service proxies, across a multitude of platforms, WSO2 ESB ensures with its small footprint an excellent average response time—roughly half a second.
+Today, even as Suva handles some 300 business functions, managed through 250-plus Web service proxies, across a multitude of platforms, WSO2 ESB ensures with its small footprint an excellent average response of 200 milliseconds (one-fifth of a second).